Afzal Guru

-Mohammad Afzal Guru (June 1969 – 9 February 2013) was a Kashmiri separatist, who was convicted for his role in the 2001 Indian Parliament attack.
+Mohammed Afzal Guru (June 1969 – 9 February 2013) was convicted for his role in the 2001 Indian Parliament attack.
 He received a death sentence for his involvement, which was upheld by the Indian Supreme Court.
 Following the rejection of a mercy petition by the President of India, he was executed on 9 February 2013.
 His body was buried within the precincts of Delhi's Tihar Jail.